-The good news is that micronutrients show up in a variety of foods items that you no doubt eat.
+The good news is that micronutrients show up in a variety of food items that you no doubt eat.
 The bad news is that you like most people probably aren’t getting enough micronutrients in your diet.

 Why Are Micronutrients Important?

 First up, what exactly are micronutrients?
-They are the opposite of macronutrients like carbohydrates, fat and protein.
+They are the opposite of macronutrients like carbohydrates, fat, and protein.
 Whereas you need huge chunks of the aforementioned, you need teeny quantities of micronutrients like those listed below to sustain yourself: